 - Put the lid on and close it, turning the steam release knob to the Sealing position.

-Press the Pressure Cook/Manual button, and the +/- button to select 8 minutes.
+Press the Pressure Cook/Manual button, and then the +/- button to select 9 minutes.
 High Pressure.

-- Manually release the remaining steam by turning the knob to the venting position (carefully).
-When the pin in the lid drops and all of the remaining pressure is released, open the lid, facing it away from your face.
+When the pin in the lid drops and all of the remaining pressure is released you can open the lid.

 Check the internal temperature using an instant read thermometer.
 The temp should be at least 165° for ground turkey, and 160° for ground beef.

-If they aren't fully cooked, put the lid back on and cook for 2 more minutes, then check again.
+If they aren't fully cooked, put the lid back on and wait for 2 to 5 minutes, then check again.

 Sprinkle reserved cheese on top of each pepper and put the lid on to melt it.